samwisehawkins/wrftools/README.md

-README
+wrftools
 --------

 A framework for running WRF simulations.

-It is designed to be quickly hackable.
+It is designed to be flexible and extendable.
 There are some tools out there which run WRF, but they are not easily modified.
 This is designed to provide a framework which is easily customised and modified.

 ## Overview

-Everything here is referred to from a `base-directory`.
+There are three main scripts, [init.py](init.py), [prepare.py](prepare.py) and [submit.py](submit.py).

+Each block of simulations are run from a `base_dir`.
 This is the directory which will contain the top-level namelist files, and the master job scripts.
 Individual simulations are held in subdirectories named according to date e.g.

 ```
     base_dir/namelist.wps              # master namelist templates
     base_dir/namelist.input